Thane Plowman: Giving Despair a Face

 Thane Plowman was born on August 7, 1968 and died on October 27, 2011 at the home he shared with his mother in Felton, California.
 His earthly remains were cremated yesterday.

-d in utter despair, he had come to believe that the so-called "American Dream" he had believed in all of his life was just that - a dream.
+Depressed and in utter despair, he had come to believe that the so-called "American Dream" he had believed in all of his life was just that - a dream.
 He was correct of course.
 It's a farce.
 It's a sham.
 It's a three-card-Monte hustle.
 Get a grip.
 And if the plutocratic power brokers who rule our lives have their way, in a decade this goddamned country won't be worth the paper the maps of it are printed on.
 Don't count on either of the two political parties to come to your rescue.
 The Democrats are littered with corruption and the Republicans have become so thoroughly corrupted that they're no longer a political party.
 They've become an organized criminal enterprise.

 And yet these disgusting whores for the plutocracy refuse to comprehend the anger of the people who are occupying Wall Street - who are occupying America - who are occupying the fucking planet, baby!
 I'll use that contemptible Buddy-Holly-lookalike, Eric Cantor as an example of what I'm talking about.
 This asshole dismisses these patriots as a "mob".
 What he fails to understand - indeed what most of Washington doesn't even come close to getting - is that the American left has awaken from a very long and troubled slumber.
 This isn't a fad.
 This isn't some kind of mass, childish temper tantrum that will pass the moment the weather hits the freezing mark.
 This is for keeps.
 Wake up and face the dawn.